+61 (0)427 689 910

 Brendan Wall has served as a cultural sector executive, public policy adviser and diplomat.
 His expertise and passion encompasses cultural strategy, policy and planning, research and advocacy, communications and marketing, creative programming, partnerships and development and he enjoys extensive national and international experience spanning cultural institutions, universities, government and diplomacy.

-Currently Director of External Relations at UNSW Australia Art & Design in Sydney, Brendan is working with the executive to re-position Australia’s leading art and design faculty as an international centre for creativity with a focus on the student experience, research and innovation, partnerships and new and emerging technologies.
+Currently Director of Creative Enterprise at UNSW Sydney, Brendan is working to re-position Australia’s leading art and design faculty as an international centre for creativity with a focus on the student experience, research and innovation, partnerships and new and emerging technologies.

 In 2012 Brendan joined the Australia Council for the Arts as Director of Strategy & Planning where he led communications and government relations for the launch of Australia’s National Cultural Policy ‘Creative Australia’ (2013) and the most significant reforms to the Commonwealth funding and advisory agency in it’s 40 year history.